-10 Top Marketing Tips for small businesses
+10 Top Marketing Tips for Our Small Business Clients

 Fresco has worked with hundreds of small businesses over the last 16 years helping them to grow and promote their business by raising their profile in the community.
 In addition to creating powerful design pieces to cut through the market place we also like to give marketing tips on how else to best promote themselves.

 I recently came across a really useful article written by Eric Holtzclaw that I want to share with our small business clients.
 Some great tips on how to best promote and grow your small business.

 “As a small business, you may think it’s impossible to get the word out about what you do.
 That’s no excuse.
 And you don’t need fads or gimmicks.
 Follow the proven, timeless tips and techniques of these entrepreneurs to help get the word out about your business and watch it grow.

 Ari Fleischer and Aly Moler of Frozen Pints have grown their craft beer ice cream business by leaps and bounds by attending craft beer shows and farmers markets to do one thing–give their product away.
 Once customers taste this unexpected combination (which happens to be delicious) for free, they line up at their local store to buy it or even request that the store carry it.

 Desiree Scales of Bella Web Design is a master networker.
 She attends and presents at almost every event in town.
 Her contribution to the overall community makes her one of the first people that come to mind when anyone looks for an expert in her area of concentration: small business websites and drip marketing.